Abigail Ives: 2025

 In May 2025, she lowered her personal best to 1:59.49 in winning the Belfast Milers event in Northern Ireland.
 She ran a 400 metres personal best of 54.29 in Birmingham in June 2025.
 She was selected for the 800 metres at the 2025 European Athletics Team Championships in Madrid on 28 June 2025, placing sixth overall on her senior international debut in a time of 2:00.48.

 She was named in the British team for the 2025 European Athletics U23 Championships in Bergen, Norway, where she reached the final with a winning time of 2:02.19 in her heat before winning the bronze medal in the final.
 Later in the championships, she won a gold medal as part of the women’s 4 x 400 metres relay team.
 On 3 August, she placed third in the final of the 800 metres at the 2025 UK Athletics Championships in Birmingham, finishing behind Jemma Reekie and Georgia Hunter Bell.
 In October 2025, she was named on the British Athletics Olympic Futures Programme for 2025/26.

+2026

+Ives ran 2:02.07 indoors at Lee Valley in February 2026, finish ahead of Lyla Belshaw.
+That month, she was a finalist over 1500 metres at the 2026 British Indoor Athletics Championships in Birmingham, placing seventh overall.